Competitive Salary Offered

 Job Title: Senior Environmental Health Officer

-We are looking for committed Senior Environmental Health Officers to be part of a team involved in private sector housing enforcement and licensing.
+We are looking for an Environmental Health Officer to be part of an east London local authority team involved in private sector housing enforcement and licensing.

 To apply for this role you will need to hold a degree in Environmental Health and a Certificate of Registration of the Environmental Health Registration Board (EHRB) or equivalent and have post-graduate experience in Housing law enforcement.
 You will also need to have current practical knowledge, with regulatory and operational experience.